ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

    ```
   Note:
   * Here also the host is specified as “logstash:5044”.
 Hence the logstash container should be linked to this container.
-6. Start the filebeat container with following command.
+6. Start the filebeat container with the following command.
    ```bash
     $ docker run -v ~/wso2-ballerina/ELK/filebeat.yml:/usr/share/filebeat/filebeat.yml -v ~/wso2-ballerina/workspace/ballerina.log:/usr/share/filebeat/ballerina.log --link logstash:logstash docker.elastic.co/beats/filebeat:6.2.2
    ```